 Seagate FireCuda 1TB External SSD

-Seagate’s FireCuda external SSD was specifically made for gamers.
+Seagate’s FireCuda external SSD was specifically made for gamers, making it one of the best SSD’s for PS5.
 There is a 500GB option and a 2TB option as well.
 This is the most expensive option on the list, but for good reason.

 The FireCuda has USB 3.2 Gen 2×2 technology that allows for speeds of up to 2000MB/s.
 This is the fastest SSD on this list, so you’ll see much faster load times in your games.
 Everything is wrapped up in a sleek aluminum casing that allows for heat dissipation, extending the life of your SSD.
 If you have the money in your budget, this is truly the best option on the list.
 If you see yourself filling up 1TB pretty quickly, I’d suggest going for the 2TB option.
 It would be pretty annoying to fill up 1TB and then have to buy a larger SSD and transfer everything a few years down the road.

-Just as a final reminder, any of these external HDDs or SSDs will work great for storing your PS4 games, but not your PS5 games.
-PS5 games need to be installed on the custom, lightning-fast SSD that comes in the PS5.
+Just as a final reminder, any of the best hard drives for PS5 will work great for storing your PS4 games, but not your PS5 games.
+PS5 games need to be installed on a compatible internal m.2 SSD.
 Otherwise, you won’t get all of the cool things that Sony promised with their PS5 games, like virtually no loading times.
 If you’re just looking to store your PS4 games, then these are some of the best hard drives and solid-state drives you can buy for the PlayStation 5.